tyrchen/slides/slides/reveal/growth-basics.md

 * provide them weapons
     - tools for sharing to weibo / wechat / 朋友圈
-    - tools for sharing to youku / instagram?
+    - tools for sharing to youku / nice
     - tools to write feedback, like, etc.
     - tools to convert their raw material to a better, viral media (e.g. 锤子便签)
 * incentive for them to endorse